 Jonathan Levi, for example, an online course creator that teaches speed reading and memory skills, built a highly successful online course business utilizing Udemy (a course marketplace) and Thinkific (self-hosted course platform) simultaneously.
 You can read the story of how he built his business here.

 If you are starting out, hosting your course on a marketplace is probably the easiest way to get your first sales and validate the demand for your course topic.
 However, if you plan to build a sustainable source of income, you need more control, branding is important for you, and you plan to sell premium online courses, self-hosting is definitely the way to go.Self-Hosted vs. Marketplaces (Online Course Platform Pros & Cons) @grumomigs #teachonline Click To Tweet

-Miguel Hernandez is a seasoned online instructor and the founder and CEO of Grumo Media.
-If you want to get more advice on what it takes to become successful teaching online, join his free weekly newsletter.
+The author of this post, Miguel Hernandez is a seasoned online instructor and the founder and CEO of Grumo Media.

 Originally posted August 2017 and updated in August 2021 to include more information on Online Course Marketplaces and Self-Hosted Online Course Platforms